Asandandlela16/Data-science_Asanda_Ndlela/README.md

 # Data-science_Asanda_Ndlela
 Hi , My name is Asanda Ndlela.
 I am a UKZN student will a huge drive and passion for working with data.
 In this repository I will be posting all the data I have worked with , cleaned , transformed and visualized to gain some insights.
 Email address : asandandlela2004@gmail.com and my cellphone numbers : +27747805974/ +27643123670
 Above are the video games sales data that I use pandas to remove duplicates , fill empty spaces with null and further took the data to Excel for addition cleaning , made it look like a real world dataset .
 I will be sharing the insisghts of the data  soon .
-I have started working on a new project of NBA player performances where I will be jusing their past and current perfromances to predict how likely are they to berorm even better from now on and maybe even win great accollades
+I have started working on a new project of NBA player performances where I will be using their past and current perfromances to predict how likely are they to berorm even better from now on and maybe even win great accollades